Radhika joined TV Edwards in 2015 and is a housing supervisor.

 Before joining TV Edwards, Radhika trained at Hopkin Murray Beskine in housing, public and family law seats and then spent a year working as a solicitor in the housing and community care team at a West London law firm.

-Radhika has experience in all areas of housing law.
-This includes possession proceedings (for rent arrears, anti-social behaviour, fraudulent statements, sub-letting and succession) and disrepair claims or counterclaims.
+Experienced in all areas of housing law, Radhika represents clients in a range of possession proceedings (for rent arrears, anti-social behaviour, fraudulent statements, sub-letting and succession) and disrepair claims or counterclaims.

-Radhika also represents clients in injunction proceedings and breach of injunction (committal) proceedings.
+Radhika also represents clients in injunction proceedings and committal proceedings for breaches of injunction orders.

 Radhika advises clients on all aspects of homelessness cases, including reviews and appeals of negative decisions from local authorities and challenges to local authorities’ failures to comply with their duties by way of judicial review.

-Radhika draws on her knowledge in other areas of law to provide clients with thorough and effective advice.
+Radhika has experience of representing clients who lack capacity to conduct litigation.
+Radhika draws on her knowledge in other areas of law (such as family and community care) to provide clients with thorough and effective advice.

-- Radhika assisted a single mother of 2 young children who had no recourse to public funds to obtain assistance from children’s social services to be housed and receive subsistence payments to avoid destitution.
+- Homelessness/No Recourse to Public Funds - Radhika assisted a single mother of two young children who had no recourse to public funds to obtain assistance from children’s social services to be housed and receive subsistence payments to avoid destitution.